-Crux Quadrata Earrings - Blue Topaz
+Crux Quadrata Earrings in Blue Topaz

 blue topaz • 24kt hammered gold vermeil Greek cross • 14kt gold filled earring wire